Dubai's Parkin announces new paid parking system for Mall of the Emirates, 2 others

 Starting January 1, 2025, a new paid parking system will be introduced at three popular malls in Dubai, including Mall of the Emirates (MoE), it was announced on Wednesday.

-Parkin Company, the emirate's primary public parking operator, partnered with developer and mall operator Majid Al Futtaim (MAF) Properties to introduce 'barrierless parking' at MoE, City Centre Deira, and City Centre Mirdif.
+Parkin Company, the emirate's primary public parking operator, partnered with developer Majid Al Futtaim (MAF) Properties to introduce 'barrierless parking' at MoE, City Centre Deira, and City Centre Mirdif.

 Mall parking fees, however, will remain unchanged under the five-year contract, Parkin said in a statement.